Did you just set up a Shopify Store? Want to Run Facebook Ads For Shopify Stores?

 Launch automated Shopping cart abandonment emails.

 The Drip email marketing platform is more powerful than you might think it is:

 - You get complete and detailed records and behavior of visitors.
 When did visitors first arrive on your Shopify store?
 What are the pages they browsed?
 How many visits did it take for a particular visitor before a transaction happened?
-Earlier, you had to copy a script from Drip and put it on all the pages of your store.
-Now, it happens automatically.

-- Segmenting your customers is powerful, and you can do it easily with Drip and Shopify based on your customer activity.
+- Segmenting your customers is powerful, and you can do it easily based on your customer activity.
 Segments could be just subscribers who grabbed a coupon, customers who purchased product X but not Y, customers who purchased product Z at least 6 times in the last 12 months, etc. Once you tag your customers or segment them, you’ll be able to send completely targeted and relevant emails.